sal55/langs/mfeatures.md

 There is an alternative syntax:

-    for i in a..b do          # a, b are numbers for i in A do             # uses A.lwb to A.upb
+    for i in a..b do          # expression after .. is either a range construct ... for i in A do             # ... or applies .lwb and .upb to create a range

-(There is an experimental version called forall, which iterates over values not indices, but in the revised language, that will be changed so that both use 'for'.
-So avoid.)
+**forall** is also available to iterate over values rather than indices, and currently works fine with slices:

+    forall x in S do          # iterate over values in S forall i,x in S do        # same but expose the index in 'i'

+This is of limited use for normal arrays unless the array bounds are known to the compiler.
+(Note that in the revised language, 'forall' is likely to be dropped, and I will just have 'for' to do both kinds of iteration.
+Details to be worked out.)

 Note: loop index variables don't need to be declared.
 They are auto-defined as 'let', so that you can't assign to them.
+To be able to assign to them, declare them outside.

 ### Loop Controls